iconify/website/docs/index.md

 It includes:

+- Over 60k icons from more than 80 open source icon sets, all cleaned up, optimised and kept up to date.
 - Tools for importing, exporting and organising icons.
-- Over 60k icons from more than 80 open source icon sets, all cleaned up, optimised and kept up to date.
-- Components for various frameworks that work with that icon data.
+- Components and plugins to render icons.
-- Plugins for UI developers.
+- Plugins for UI developers to browse and import icons to design tools.
 - Public API to browse, search icon sets and retrieve icon data.
-It also generates SVG and CSS on demand.

-## Icons

-[Icons section of documentation](./icons/index.md) explains how icons are handled in the Iconify ecosystem:

-- [Icon basics](./icons/icon-basics.md): naming rules, types of icons, cleanup process.
-- [Icon set basics](./icons/icon-set-basics.md): what are icon sets, data format, naming, how to parse them.
-- [Where to get icon data](./icons/icon-data.md) for over 80 open source icon sets.
-- [Building custom icon sets](./icons/custom.md) if you want to use your icons with Iconify ecosystem.

 ## How to use icons

 Iconify ecosystem offers many ways to use icons, for both coders and designers.

-For using icons in HTML, there are several viable options:
+To use icons in HTML documents, there are several viable options:

 `include usage/options/html`